brentoboy/yi-jing/shuo-gua.md

 <br />

 ### summary so far ..
-YiJing was written by ancient sages who were inspired to use yarrow sticks as a method of divination.
+Yi-Jing was written by ancient sages who were inspired to use yarrow sticks as a method of divination.
 They counted yarrow sticks.
 3 meant heaven, and 2 meant earth.